 So, go ahead and open Mac App Store, under Updates section, check if there is a newer version available for download.
 Yes, it would take you some time to complete the update, but it's worth it considering your Mac would run safer and smoother.

 5. Upgrade RAM or get a new SSD

 Not sure if your Mac Mini is equipped with an HDD (hard disk drive) or an SSD (solid state drive), and whether the RAM (random access memory) is adequate.
 To find them out, go to About This Mac > More Info > Storage.
 If your Mac is still with a 4GB RAM, or a spinning hard drive, consider upgrading.
 Seriously, you'll get a real performance boost if you often use your Mac Mini for heavy tasks like video editing, software testing, etc.

 Kind tip: speaking from economical point of view, it's best that you only choose one option to go: either by adding more RAM or getting an SSD.
 And purchasing a RAM is cheaper.
 Anyway, whichever way you go, make sure you watch the video below before you put your hands on it.

-Here is a video that shows you how to uncover your Mac Mini and upgrade RAM from 4GB to 16GB
+Here's a video that shows how to uncover your Mac Mini and upgrade RAM from 4GB to 16GB

 Another great video tutorial that teaches you to replace your Mac Mini HDD with an SSD

 Most of the time it's reasonable for a Mac to run slightly slower than it used to, but if the sluggishness comes to a point when you can't tolerate, and you're tired of seeing the annoying beach ball on your cursor, then you'd better watch out.
-Because the situation could be worse later.
-Hope you find the above six Mac Mini speed up tips helpful.
+Because the situation could get worse later, for example, the hard drive would die all of a sudden.
+And if it happens, it could be a disaster in terms of the data you stored on the machine.
+Anyway, hope you find the above six Mac Mini speed up tips helpful.